 How to use curry leaves

 Curry leaves are a key tempering ingredient in South Indian cooking.
 Their use is indispensable in several dishes.
 They are used not only in the main course and side dishes, they are also used while making several snacks.

 Making tempering or tadka is very simple.
 Heat ghee or oil, add mustard seeds, cumin seeds, asafoetida (hing), green chillies and curry leaves.
 Add this tempering to different dal, sabzi and curries to make them more flavourful.

-I have listed a few recipes below where curry leaves are either the main ingredient or a key ingredients and should not be skipped.
+I have listed a few Indian recipes below where curry leaves are either the main ingredient or key ingredients and should not be skipped.
 They are available in farmers' markets and Indian grocery stores.

 How to store curry leaves

 Fresh curry leaves are difficult to source here in Melbourne.
 So every time I find good quality curry leaves, I buy a large bag and store them.
 They stay fresh and flavourful when stored correctly.

 Curry leaf is more sturdy when compared to other herbs like coriander leaves.
 It keeps fresh for up to two weeks in the refrigerator and six months in the freezer if stored correctly.
 It can also be dried (either sun-dried or in an oven) and stored at room temperature.
 Dried curry leaves stay fresh for up to three months.
 It is important to wash, clean, and dry the curry leaves completely before storing it.
 Spread them on a kitchen towel so that it dries fully.
 Alternatively, pat-dry the leaves well making sure there is no water content.
 They must not have any water content (on the leaves or stem) before being stored.
 Dried curry leaves however do not have as much flavour as the fresh or even frozen curry leaves.

 In the refrigerator

 Do not remove the stem of the curry leaves if you want to store it in the refrigerator.
 Leaving them with the stem helps them stay fresh for longer.
 Wrap the curry leaves (along with the stem) in a kitchen towel and place it in an air-tight container.